The Entrepreneur Culture in India

 The MBA schools and colleges’ alumina and placement cells encourage their former students to start their ventures.

-The social media, of course, is there to offer information, opinion and even guidance.
+Social media, of course, is there to offer information, opinion, and even guidance.
 Add to this the fact that the top B-Schools are taking every step to churn out bright entrepreneurs with the idea and the zeal to make it successful.